CaiGroup/seqFISH-PLUS/README.md

     * i. transformPointsForward.m - apply transformation to dots
 ### Postprocessing
 * Callbarcodes_ALL_channels.m
-    * a. gene_calling.m - colocolaize all the points and recieve all the found barcodes
+    * a. gene_calling.m - colocalize all the points and recieve all the found barcodes
     * b. handle_ambiguous_barcodes.m - match points to genes and remove ambiguous barcodes
     * c. pointLocations.m – create the point locations and lists for each gene
     * d. numseeds.m – calculate the number of seeds for each point